 Wines in Greece today are highly connected to the Greek gastronomy.
-Almost every garden in the villages and greek islands has vineyard and all taverns have house wine, produced by locals.
+Almost every garden in the villages and greek islands has a vineyard and all taverns have house wine, produced by locals.
 Over the last years, there is a large effort to bottle and export Greek wine to various countries around the world.

 Red and white wines